lithnet/access-manager-docs/docs/about-ams/Access-Manager-Editions.md

 :::

 ### Authentication features
-Access Manager supports many different authentication mechanisms.
-Use a modern authentication provider like Azure AD or Okta to add MFA support to your Access Manager instance.
+Access Manager supports several authentication mechanisms.
+You can use a modern authentication provider like Azure AD or Okta to add MFA support to your Access Manager instance.

 :::{table}
 :align: left